Representing individual electronic states for machine learning GW band structures of 2D materials: Methods

 \subsection{Machine learning model}

+The choice of learning algorithm for a machine learned model depends on different considerations such as the amount of training data available and the nature of the learning objective (regression/classification, discrete/continuous).
+The fingerprints presented here are not designed for a specific learning algorithm and can thus be used to train a wide range of algorithms.
+For this specific purpose of predicting G$_0$W$_0$ QP energies, several types of algorthims including tree-based ensemble methods, neural networks and gaussian process regression have been considered and tested.
 The machine learning model is built using a gradient boosting method from the XGBoost distribution based on decision trees in an ensemble \cite{xgboost}.
-The choice of XGBoost as learning algorithm is based on its generality and good performance across multiple machine learning applications and the ability of training on large amounts of data.
-For this specific purpose of predicting G$_0$W$_0$ QP energies, a gaussian process regression method has also been tested resulting in similar prediction accuracy.
+The choice of XGBoost as learning algorithm is based on its generality and good performance across multiple machine learning applications, the possibility to extract knowledge from single features and the ability of training on large amounts of data.
+For this specific purpose, a neural network and a gaussian process regression method have also been tested resulting in similar prediction accuracy.

 A train and test set is created using a random $80/20\%$ split on the material level which results in a train set of 228 materials (37851 QP energies) and a test set of 58 materials (8766 QP energies).
-Hyperparameters of the learning algorithm ($\text{max depth}=5$, $\text{learning rate}=0.15$ and $\text{number of estimators}=60$) (XXX: should we mention what they are?
-Does this include hyper parameters defining the fingerprints?)are tuned using a grid search method with a 5-fold cross-validation of the $80\%$ train set.
+Hyperparameters of the learning algorithm ($\text{max depth}=5$, $\text{learning rate}=0.15$, and $\text{number of estimators}=60$) are tuned using a grid search method with a 5-fold cross-validation of the $80\%$ train set.
 The performance of the machine learning is based on the mean absolute error (MAE) of the $20\%$ test set.

+Since the test set size is only 58 materials, the test MAE might exhibit some test set dependence.
+To evaluate this effect, the entire process of splitting the data in $80/20\%$ train/test set, training the model using 5-fold cross validation on the train set, and evaluating the MAE of the test set, has been repeated 100 times using different seeds for the random split.
+The distribution of the 100 test MAEs have a mean of 0.13 eV and a standard deviation of 0.02 eV.
+We note that the specific test set used for Table \ref{tab:results} yields a MAE within one standard deviation from the mean.

+Since the XGBoost model is based on decision trees some small discontinuities in band energies might be introduced by the model.
+When calculating effective masses using a harmonic fit on a much smaller energy scale than the full band structures it was necessary to use a neural network (feed-forward network with 3 hidden layers with 200 neurons and tanh activation functions) to ensure a more continuous output.
+This NN yielded a test MAE of 0.13 eV compared to the 0.11 eV of the XGBoost model.